sainavaneet/Harvesting/README.md

 This repository is dedicated to the development of a cucumber harvesting system that utilizes custom object detection with `YOLOv11`.
 After detecting cucumbers, we generate specific actions for two types of
-robots: the `ViperX 300s` arm robot and an `Automated Guided Vehicle` (AGV) robot.
+robots: one is the `ViperX 300s` arm robot and the other is an `Automated Guided Vehicle` (AGV) robot.

 The primary aim of this project is to create a comprehensive `dataset`